MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/wpa-roles.md

   * No access to **Query designer**.
   * _Read-only_ access to **Analysis settings** where the [meeting and attendee exclusion rules](../tutorials/exclusions-introduction.md) are defined.

 * **Administrator** &ndash; Has access to **Data sources**, **Upload**, and **Admin settings**.
-The Workplace Analytics admin is responsible for configuring the privacy settings and system defaults and for preparing, uploading, and verifying the organizational data.
+A Workplace Analytics admin is responsible for configuring the privacy settings and system defaults and for preparing, uploading, and verifying the organizational data.

   >[!NOTE]
   >Workplace Analytics admins are not Microsoft 365 admins.
-Therefore, unless they have *also* been granted the role of Microsoft 365 administrator, they only have access to organizational data, not to Microsoft 365 data.
+Therefore, unless they are *also* assigned the role of Microsoft 365 admin, they only have access to organizational data, not to Microsoft 365 data.

 * **Program Manager** &ndash; Has access to organizational **Insights** in Workplace Analytics.
-A Program manager can also open, manage, and track **Plans** in Workplace Analytics.
+A Program Manager can also open, manage, and track **Plans** in Workplace Analytics.

 The following role must be assigned by a Workplace Analytics admin in **Admin settings** > [**Manager settings**](../use/manager-settings.md) in Workplace Analytics: